Radio: The War of the Worlds

 When Orson Welles

-to a contemporary American setting, and, rather than a regular radio play, aired what seemed like a regular night of music, until reports of strange phenomena on the surface of Mars and what seem to be meteorites landing in locations across America...
+to a contemporary American setting.
+Rather than staging a regular radio play like all of the previous Mercury Theater broadcasts, for this episode the program aired what seemed like a regular night of music, until reports came over the air of strange phenomena on the surface of Mars and what seem to be meteorites landing in locations across America...

 .
-Whether or not he used the format to intentionally troll radio listeners
+Whether or not Welles used the format to intentionally troll radio listeners

 by director Leonardo Páez, definitely